 We have relied exclusively upon information provided to us by our directors and executive officers and copies of documents that have been filed with the SEC by others for purposes of determining the number of shares of our capital stock each person beneficially owns.
 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and generally includes voting and investment power with respect to the subject securities.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all shares of our capital stock shown as beneficially owned by them.
 The applicable percentage of ownership for each stockholder in the table below is based on 29,438,232 shares of common stock outstanding on March 20, 2006, together with all applicable vested and exercisable stock options for that stockholder as of March 20, 2006.
-In addition, shares of our common stock that are issuable upon exercise of stock options or common stock purchase warrants within 60 days of March 20, 2006 are also deemed outstanding for purposes of calculating the percentage ownership of that person, and if applicable, the percentage ownership of any other person.
+In addition, shares of our common stock that are issuable upon exercise of stock options or common stock purchase warrants within 60 days of March 20, 2006 are also deemed outstanding for purposes of calculating the percentage ownership of that person, and if applicable, the percentage ownership of executive officers and directors as a group, but are not treated as outstanding for the purpose of calculating the percentage ownership of any other person.

-Percentage of Class

-Number of Shares

-Beneficially Owned Beneficially Owned
+Number of Shares Beneficially Owned Percentage of Class Beneficially Owned

 Name and Address of Beneficial Owner (1) Common Common

 Artis Capital Management, LLC (2) 3,557,160 12.08%

 One Market Plaza

 Spear Street Tower, Suite 1700

 San Francisco, CA 94105

 Peter V. Leparulo (3) 802,047 2.65

 Horst J. Pudwill (4) 288,507

 Robert M. Hadley (5) 228,700

 Slim S. Souissi (6) 206,559

 Dan L. Halvorson (7) 206,340

 Catherine F. Ratcliffe (8) 172,720

 Robert H. Getz (9) 100,275

 David A. Werner (10) 74,875

 Peng K. Lim (11) 61,608

 John H. Davis (12) 48,367

 All directors and executive officers as a group (12 persons) 2,261,297 7.18

-Represents less than one percent of the outstanding class of voting securities.
+^{} Represents less than one percent of the outstanding class of voting securities.